Depleted uranium hexafluoride: Production

 The methods of handling depleted uranium in different countries depends on their nuclear fuel cycle strategy.
-The IAEA recognizes that policy determination is the prerogative of the government (para.
+The International Atomic Energy Agency (IAEA) recognizes that policy determination is the prerogative of the government (para.
 VII of the Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management).
 Given the technological capabilities and concepts of the nuclear fuel cycle in each country, with access to separation facilities, DUHF may be considered as a valuable raw material on one hand or low-level radioactive waste on the other.
 Therefore, there is no unified legal and regulatory status for DUHF in the world.
 The IAEA expert report ISBN 92-64-195254, 2001 and the joint report of the OECD, NEA and IAEA Management of Depleted Uranium, 2001 recognize DUHF as a valuable raw material.

 Applications

-As a result of chemical conversion of DUHF, anhydrous hydrogen fluoride and/or its aqueous solution (i.e. hydrofluoric acid) are obtained, which have a certain demand in non-nuclear energy markets, such as the aluminum industry, in production of refrigerants, herbicides, pharmaceuticals, high-octane gasoline, plastics, etc. It is also applied in the reuse of hydrogen fluoride in the production of uranium hexafluoride (UF6) via the conversion of triuranium octoxide (U3O8) into uranium tetrafluoride (UF4), before further fluorination into uranium hexafluoride (UF6).
+As a result of chemical conversion of DUHF, anhydrous hydrogen fluoride and/or its aqueous solution (i.e. hydrofluoric acid) are obtained, which have a certain demand in non-nuclear energy markets, such as the aluminum industry, in production of refrigerants, herbicides, pharmaceuticals, high-octane gasoline, plastics, etc. It is also applied in the reuse of hydrogen fluoride in the production of UF6 via the conversion of U3O8 into uranium tetrafluoride (UF4), before further fluorination into UF6.